2i2c-org/team-compass/partnerships/workflow/grants-and-projects.md

 Every deliverable that is [added to a grant or project](grants-and-projects:leads) in the Leads table (see above) is displayed as a row on this table with a collection of leads associated with each one.
 As noted above, services that do not exist yet can be updated here. **Take care not to introduce similar entries to minimize complexity**, e.g. "run a training workshop" can be represented by the broader "run an event" deliverable, and **consider whether the new item needs to go through the [Product Delivery Flow](../../product/deliveryflow.md).**

+There are 5 broad Service Types that each deliverable is categorized under.
+These are:

+1. Hub service - standard services that can be provided "out-of-the-box".
+1. Software Development - engineering services that are non-standard and do not feed into the Product Delivery Flow, e.g. feature development in collaboration with an external partner.
+1. Technical guidance - the generally includes support for using hub services that can be handled by the community success team on the frontline and may be escalated to engineering where needed.
+1. Community guidance/consultancy - community success services that are usually written into grants and projects and implicit work that is done to support community partners, e.g. participation in community meetings.
+1. Training and events - any services related to time-sensitive support for an event or training delivery.

 *This ensures we have a reliable way to answer "which contracts will deliverable X feed into?"*

 ##### Area of responsibility